-Though it's officially classified as a romantic comedy, Love Actually—Richard Curtis's intertwining tale of love and loss in London in the midst of the Christmas season—has become a staple of holiday movie marathons everywhere.
-Here are 24 things you might not have known about the hit 2003 film, including what we know about its upcoming (sort of) sequel.
+Though it’s officially classified as a romantic comedy, Love Actually—Richard Curtis’s intertwining tale of love and loss in London in the midst of the Christmas season—has become a staple of holiday movie marathons everywhere.
+Here are 25 things you might not have known about the hit film, which is celebrating its 20th anniversary.

 It might be of little surprise that the raciest element of this holiday movie rarely makes it on TV.
 The love story of John and Judy has Martin Freeman and Joanna Page playing a pair of stand-ins on an erotic drama.
 Their scenes have the pair mimicking sex acts, but even as simulations of simulated sex, their storyline is usually deemed too hot for TV.

-4. Martine McCutcheon's part was penned just for her.
+4. Martine McCutcheon’s role was penned just for her.

 This was the first collaboration between Nighy and Curtis, with the former playing the shameless, comeback-seeking rocker Billy Mack.
 On the film’s 10-year anniversary, Nighy recalled to The Daily Beast, “I did a rehearsal reading of the script as a favor to the great casting director, Mary Selway, who had been trying to get me into a film for a long time.
 I thought it was simply to help her hear the script aloud and to my genuine surprise I was given the job.“

-7. The actors had their own trailer park village during production.
+7. The film’s actors had their own trailer park village during production.

 In the commentary, Curtis also confessed his affection and admiration for writer-director Rebecca Frayn and how it led to a heartbreaking scene in Love Actually.
 She’s uncredited in the film because she never has a scene to perform.
 But when Curtis needed images to create a slideshow of Sam’s beloved mum/Daniel’s departed wife, he turned to Frayn, asking for “all the prettiest pictures of her from her whole life.“ In real-life, Frayn is married to Oscar-nominated Scottish producer Andy Harries.